Kretsloppsparken. Recycling or amusement park?

 How to make it educative?
 By making available a “personal sorter” to guide the person through the sorting process and asking the right questions so that waste finds its best purpose…

-The succesful results in terms of economic turnout, green job creation and waste minimisation confirm this as the right approach.
+The successful results in terms of economic turnout, green job creation and waste minimisation confirm this as the right approach.

 Even visiting the bathroom can be a fun experience in Kretsloppsarken!
 Decorated with paintings and pictures for sale very often visitors come out of the toilette with a new acquisition to decorate their homes.
 There is no such a thing as a boring place in Kretsloppsarken.